Marketing, Pricing and Value: what I learned during Black Friday

 Despite the high price, sales were very strong.
 For one particular day, half the tickets for its first fare-paying London-New York flight were sold out in the first two hours of booking, (source).

 Concorde started making money.
 Lots of it.
-“We made about $500 million pounds in net, clear profit.”.
-Estimates point to $50 million pounds in profit per year.
+Estimates point to £50 million in profit per year.
+“We made about £500 million in net, clear profit.”.
+This is the estimated cumulative profit over 20 years of operation.
+Despite having only about five aircraft actively operating.
 That’s significant, even for a company the size of BA.

 Many companies build their pricing strategies based on cost + margin.
 Often, there is a predetermined margin based on an overall pricing strategy or on a corporate profitability target.
-The story of Concorde sows us the power of market-based pricing and the importance of understanding the true value of the products and services your company offers.
-Do you know what is the price elasticity of your products?
+The story of Concorde shows us the power of market-based pricing and the importance of understanding the true value of the products and services your company offers.

 Source: “Concorde, Flying Supersonic” – Smithsonian TV, 2010